Andreas Papaefstathiou

 Assistant Professor of Physics

-Andreas PapaefstathiouI study Nature at the most fundamental level, with the aim of understanding the basic building blocks of matter and energy and their interactions.
+Andreas PapaefstathiouThe aim of my research is to understand the basic building blocks of matter and energy and their interactions.
 This involves the study of the tiniest particles that we know of - quarks, leptons, gauge bosons and the Higgs boson.

 Collider Experiments

-The best way to investigate Nature at the sub-microscopic level is through experiments that rapidly smash particles together at very high energies, and record the outcomes.
+One of the best ways to investigate Nature at the sub-microscopic level is through experiments that rapidly smash particles together at very high energies, and record the outcomes.
 The biggest such experiment is the CERN Large Hadron Collider in Geneva, Switzerland, colliding protons together at 99.9999991 percent the speed of light.

 I specialize in the phenomenology of particle physics.
 In particular, I write simulation tools and perform calculations that are crucial for the success of modern particle physics experiments.
 These tools allow us not only to predict what will be seen at experiments, but also to design future experiments and interpret their results.